Is whey the way to go or is plant the better choice? Let’s settle this million-dollar question today.

 Taste: Whey is a better-tasting protein.
 Since it is derived from milk, it tastes like a milkshake.
 Pea protein on the other hand has a grainy texture whereas soy protein has a beanie taste profile.
 Everyone’s taste buds vary but once you get accustomed to a certain drink, it is worth sticking to it.

 Cost: This varies.
 Whey is usually priced at a premium because India does not make good whey, most of it is imported.
 Even plant-based proteins are imported but you can expect them to cost as much as half of what whey costs.

 Happy Ratio is a formulated protein drink steered towards complete nutrition.
 It contains all the 39 essential nutrients that your body needs, including the 9 essential amino acids.
-You can claim your Happy Ratio All-In-One Nutrition protein shake with just one click here.
+You can claim your Happy Ratio Protein-Focus "All-In-One" Nutrition health shake with just one click here.